Ernyoke/certified-aws-advanced-networking-specialty/08-hybrid-networking/dx.md

 - Public VIFs are used to connect to public AWS services or services from VPCs with public IP addressing
 - Private VIFs are used to connect to private VPC resources
 - Transit VIFs allow integration between DX and Transit Gateways
-- A single DX connection can have at total 50 Public/Private VIFs and 1 Transit VIF, for hosted connection we can have 1 VIF
+- A single DX connection can have at total 50 Public/Private VIFs and 4 Transit VIFs, for hosted connection we can have 1 VIF

     ![DX VIFs + VLAN](images/DXBGPSessonVLAN.png)